sebport0/minils/README.md

 ### Show additional information

-To show permissions, size(in bytes), creation time, last modified time and last accessed times use the list flag:
+To show permissions, size(in bytes), creation, last modified and last accessed times use the list flag:

 ```